Skip to main content

 • File with undergraduate coordinator, Dr. Jennifer Walker, before registration.
 You must turn in a letter to Dr. Walker in which the employer:

-• 1) verifies that the internship is for the hours and dates provided and
+• verifies that the internship is for the hours and dates provided and

-• 2) agrees to fill out an online evaluation of your performance by the final day of exams in the semester of the internship.
+• agrees to fill out an online evaluation of your performance by the final day of exams in the semester of the internship.

-• At the end of the semester: submit a typed report describing my project, background information on the scope of the project, and outlining the experimental approach, results and discussion of the project.
-The report must be submitted by the last day of exams of the semester of the internship.
+• At the end of the semester: submit a typed report describing background information, general scope of the project, and results of the project.
+There is flexibility with this report as proprietary information may not be disclosed.
+The report must be submitted by the last day of exams of the semester.

 Microbiology Internship Packet Material